 From tropical islands like Koh Rong in the south to the mighty Mekong Delta in the north.
 And from the small but interesting villages Kampot and Kep to the rapidly developing capital city Phnom Penh.

-This one week Cambodia itinerary includes Kampot, Phnom Penh, and Siem Reap.
+This Cambodia 1 week itinerary includes Kampot, Phnom Penh, and Siem Reap.
 If you have more time to spend in Cambodia, this post includes several other recommended places to visit in Cambodia as well (Koh Rong, Kampong Chhnang, and Battambang).

 This post contains affiliate links.